elmtree-askmo/cloudcannon-app/content/learn/sociology/how-can-animal-behavior-serve-as-an-indicator-of-environmental-disturbances-in-conservation-biology.md

 url: /learn/sociology/questions/how-can-animal-behavior-serve-as-an-indicator-of-environmental-disturbances-in-conservation-biology
 score: -1.0
 related_article1:
-    id: 166338
-    title: How does the study of animal behavior contribute to our understanding of ecology?
-    subject: Sociology
-    url: /learn/sociology/questions/how-does-the-study-of-animal-behavior-contribute-to-our-understanding-of-ecology
-related_article2:
     id: 166341
+    title: >-
-    title: Explain how natural selection leads to evolutionary change through differential survival and reproduction.
+        Explain how natural selection leads to evolutionary change through differential survival and reproduction.
     subject: Sociology
     url: /learn/sociology/questions/explain-how-natural-selection-leads-to-evolutionary-change-through-differential-survival-and-reproduction
-related_article3:
+related_article2:
     id: 166351
+    title: >-
-    title: How do theoretical approaches, such as mathematical models, contribute to the study of animal behavior?
+        How do theoretical approaches, such as mathematical models, contribute to the study of animal behavior?
     subject: Sociology
     url: /learn/sociology/questions/how-do-theoretical-approaches-such-as-mathematical-models-contribute-to-the-study-of-animal-behavior
+related_article3:
+    id: 166342
+    title: >-
+        What are Darwin's postulates, and how do they relate to natural selection?
+    subject: Sociology
+    url: /learn/sociology/questions/what-are-darwins-postulates-and-how-do-they-relate-to-natural-selection
 related_article4:
-    id: 166344
+    id: 166349
-    title: How does cultural transmission occur in animals, and what role does social learning play?
+    title: >-
+        What role do genetic mutations play in the evolution of animal behavior?
     subject: Sociology
-    url: /learn/sociology/questions/how-does-cultural-transmission-occur-in-animals-and-what-role-does-social-learning-play
+    url: /learn/sociology/questions/what-role-do-genetic-mutations-play-in-the-evolution-of-animal-behavior
 related_article5:
-    id: 166345
+    id: 166343
-    title: What is the significance of individual learning in the context of animal behavior and fitness?
+    title: >-
+        Describe the difference between associative and non-associative learning in animals.
     subject: Sociology
-    url: /learn/sociology/questions/what-is-the-significance-of-individual-learning-in-the-context-of-animal-behavior-and-fitness
+    url: /learn/sociology/questions/describe-the-difference-between-associative-and-nonassociative-learning-in-animals
 ---

 &nbsp;